-In the event that a student withdraws from all classes, the UW Colleges Financial Aid Office will determine the amount of financial aid a student has earned and how much must be returned.
+Although aid is posted to the student's university account at the beginning of the term, the student earns the aid funds as the term is completed.
+In the event that a student withdraws from all classes, the UW Colleges Student Financial Aid Office will determine the amount of financial aid a student has earned and how much must be returned for educational and living expenses tied to the weeks the student will no longer be enrolled.
 Any student withdrawing prior to the 60% point in the term should expect to have to repay financial aid in a percentage roughly equivalent to the percentage of time not in attendance.
+Once a student has attended more than 60% of the term, the student has earned all of the assistance received for that term.

-If the amount of aid already disbursed to a student for the semester exceeds the reduced eligibility, it will be necessary that appropriate payment be made to repay unearned aid.
-This could be from tuition refunded by UW Colleges (Refund Schedule) or from funds that were given directly for living expenses via a refund check for excess aid.
+If the amount of aid already disbursed to a student for the semester exceeds the recalculated earned-aid eligibility stemming from the withdrawal, it will be necessary that appropriate payment be made for the unearned aid.
+Student payment could be from tuition refunded by UW Colleges (Refund Schedule) or the student using funds that were given directly via a financial aid refund check.